 Travis was involved in sports all through his youth and grew up in athletic clubs due to his step-mother being in the business.
 In high school he focused on cross country and lacrosse at Dublin High School and Western Reserve Academy and then continued on with lacrosse at the College of Wooster.

 After college he was involved in everything from triathlons, duathlons and martial arts such as Krav Maga, Muay Thai and Brazilian Jiu-Jitsu.
 In 2012 he tried CrossFit classes at a friends home gym and loved the camaraderie and the challenge of the workouts.
 He was also introduced to kettlebells at this time.
-After his friend closed up shop he continued his workouts at home where he built up his home gym with mostly kettlebells.
+After his friend closed up shop he continued his workouts at home where he built up his home gym with mostly kettle bells and TRX straps.
+He and a friend would also meet at a Clintonville park twice a week to do their own workouts involving homemade workout equipment like slam balls and slosh pipes.

 In 2015, while looking for a new challenge, he heard about CrossFit Clintonville opening up right in the neighborhood.
 Since then he has enjoyed being a part of the community and diving in deeper to the fitness world.
 He has taken the CrossFit Level-1 certification and the ONNIT Kettlebell Specialist course.
-Travis currently teaches the Sunday Kettlebell class at 9 AM.
-If you see him working out with unconventional equipment in the gym such as clubs or maces feel free to say “Hi”.
+He is currently working on his Level 1 certification through DVRT Ultimate Sandbags.
+Travis currently teaches the Sunday ULOO class at 9 AM.
+If you see him working out with unconventional equipment in the gym such as sandbags, kettlebells, clubs or maces feel free to say “Hi”.